yungyuc/nsdhw_20au/proposal/shengwen-tw/README.rst

 3. Octave/ MATLAB

-Though MATLAB may not be treated as a real programming language, it is still useful for me to to do testing during the development.
+``Though MATLAB may not be treated as a real programming language, it is still useful for me to do testing during the development.``

 Schedule
 ########